 I usually pay my Council Tax bill at the Post Office or via Paypoint.
 How can I continue to make my payments?

-We understand that it may not be possible for you to leave the house, or that the Paypoint you might usually use could be closed.
+We understand that it may not be possible for you to leave the house to pay via Paypoint or at a Post Office.

 Payment can still be made in a variety of ways including: